PurpleBird3/delivery_route_optimization/README.md

 - An overview of the system.

 ## Features
-- Shortest path delivery routing
+- Shortest path delivery routing.
-- Load delivery orders and trucks from CSV files
+- Load delivery orders and trucks from CSV files.
-- Assign orders based on distance and truck capacity
+- Assign orders based on distance and truck capacity.
+- Includes negative edge weights to simulate returned packages.

+## Dataset Overview
+This project uses a realistic delivery network of 50 addresses and 100 delivery orders.

+The dataset includes:
+- A weighted graph with distances and traffic delays
+- Occasional **negative edge weights** to simulate returns or rerouting (e.g., refund trips, misdeliveries)

+These features are designed to test both algorithm performance and correctness under real-world conditions.

 ## Files in This Branch
 - `main.py`: Entry point for testing data loading and structure.